Y Combinator & Other Seed Funding Basics for MBA Student Startups

-For founders without other options, the third stage involves research to disclose fundraising opportunities.
+The third stage involves research to disclose fundraising opportunities for founders without other options.
 Fortunately, the names of investors who have supplied seed capital within the past year or so to startup founders who are MBA students or recent graduates are not state secrets.

-Poets and Quants publishes an annual roundup of these firms, although not every one of these investors will work with all founders.
+Poets and Quants publishes an annual roundup of these firms, although not all of these investors will work with all founders.
 Besides accelerators like Y Combinator that restrict entry through their own competitive application processes, some universities have set up networks for their own students and graduates, such as StartX for Stanford’s community and the Graduate Syndicate for Harvard’s.
 But a fair number of investors on this list would welcome proposals from any founder irrespective of their university affiliation.
-One example involves the Dorm Room Fund that works through a network of affiliates through college campuses across the United States.
+One example involves the Dorm Room Fund, which works through a network of affiliates on college campuses across the United States.